-After graduating with a degree in Biophysics from the University Of California Dr. Zolnoun went on to attend the University of Illinois School of Medicine.
+After graduating with a degree in Biophysics from the University Of California, Dr. Zolnoun attended the University of Illinois School of Medicine.
 She completed her residency at Rochester General Hospital in Rochester, NY.
 In 1999, Dr. Zolnoun became a fellow in the department of obstetrics and gynecology in advanced laparoscopy and gynecological pain at the UNC-Chapel Hill, where she is currently practicing.
 Since 2006, Dr. Zolnoun has been the director of the vulvar pain clinic and the pelvic pain research unit for the department of obstetrics and gynecology at UNC.
-She has also an associate professor for UNC School of Medicine and has been nominated in the past by students for Faculty Mentoring Awards.
+She is also an associate professor for UNC School of Medicine and has been nominated in the past by students for Faculty Mentoring Awards.

 Dr. Zolnoun has published 21 journal articles on the topics of vulvodynia, dyspareunia, and vulvar vestibulitis.
 She has also given numerous lectures and presentations on gynecological pain and has dedicated her research on discovering the causes and possible treatments of these disabling disorders.